libtcod/libtcod/src/README.txt

 txtfield  : work-in-progress text input utility zip       : compression module

-Note that some of the sys toolkits rely on system dependant functions.
+Note that some of the sys toolkits rely on system dependent functions.
-They have currently a single working implementation relying on SDL : sys_sdl_c.c As it is heavily system dependant, the mouse C implementation is in sys_sdl_c.c.
+They have currently a single working implementation relying on SDL : sys_sdl_c.c As it is heavily system dependent, the mouse C implementation is in sys_sdl_c.c.
 As of 1.4, the image load/save functions are isolated in sys_sdl_XXX.c, XXX being the image type (currently bmp and png).
 As of 1.5.1, sys_opengl_c.c contains OpenGL and GLSL renderers.
-Those two renderers are still dependant on SDL.
+Those two renderers are still dependent on SDL.

 libtcod_int.h contains everything that is exported by the toolkits (implemented in a toolkit and used in another one) but should not be seen